mattcam3r0n/precision/notes.md

 * what would this do to obliques?  would it work the same?

 TODO
-* calc drill len and show on status bar
 * fast break tool
 * rolling parallelogram tool
 * diamond step two tool? (or alternating option step two?)